 Exodus 6:28-30

-After grounding Moses and Aaron in Israel’s covenant family line, the narrative returns to the unresolved tension: the Lord commands Moses to speak to Pharaoh, and Moses protests that His own incapacity makes Him unfit for the task.
+After grounding Moses and Aaron in Israel’s covenant family line, the narrative returns to the unresolved tension: the Lord commands Moses to speak to Pharaoh, and Moses protests that his own incapacity makes him unfit for the task.

-Exodus 6:28-30 (WEB)
+Exodus 6:28-30 (BSB)

 After grounding Moses and Aaron in Israel’s covenant family line, the narrative returns to the unresolved tension: the LORD commands Moses to speak to Pharaoh, and Moses protests that his own incapacity makes him unfit for the task.